Eastern coyote: Food

 Their diet shifts with the changing seasons.
 It can include, but is not limited to, insects and berries during the summer and small mammals in the fall and winter.
 As winter becomes harder later in the season, larger game such as the white-tailed deer become targeted.
 They often hunt in pairs, though deer killed by vehicles or by natural causes are more frequently scavenged.
 Researchers from the State University of New York College of Environmental Science and Forestry examined animal carcasses visited by radio-collared coyotes during the winter and summer of 2008–09.
 During the winter, only 8% of adult deer had been killed conclusively by eastern coyotes.
 The remaining 92% were scavenged by coyotes after being killed by vehicles or receiving other injuries.
 The adult deer that were taken had severe preexisting injuries, and were likely to die from other causes in the absence of coyote predation.
 In spring, fawns are targeted instead.

+Attacks on humans

+As with coyotes, eastern coyote attacks are extremely rare.

+In 2009, a 19-year-old Canadian folk singer, Taylor Mitchell, died after being attacked by eastern coyotes on a hike.